Indebted Chinese Real Estate Developer Could Become Systemic Risk

 Featuring:

-Recent speculation of the property developer China Evergrande Group caused the S&P 500 to have its worst day since May.
-But what we should look out for is systemic risk, according to John Sedunov, PhD, associate professor of finance at Villanova.
+Recent speculation surrounding the property developer China Evergrande Group caused the S&P 500 to have its worst day since May.
+But what we should look out for is systemic risk, according to John Sedunov, PhD, associate professor of finance at Villanova University.

-With these risks, assets were moved from stocks, oil and bitcoin to those much safer.
+With these risks, assets were moved from stocks, oil and Bitcoin to much safer options.

 Does this present any other future concerns?

-Evergrande’s collapse could also impact the housing market.
-“More at issue is also that the real estate sector in China looks to be quite overheated (and it may be here as well), and this could be a signal of a collapse in real estate values, which again can bleed back into the financial system,” predicted Sedunov.
+Per Dr. Sedunov, Evergrande’s collapse could also impact the housing market.
+“More at issue is also that the real estate sector in China looks to be quite overheated (and it may be here as well), and this could be a signal of a collapse in real estate values, which again can bleed back into the financial system,” he said.

 Connect with: